 The economic approach to regulating risk is quite different.
-The potential role of the government is not to eliminate the risk but rather to address market failures that lead to an inefficient balance between risk reduction and cost.
-The task of government regulatory agencies is to identify cases in which regulation can generate benefits to society that are worth more than the costs that are incurred and to address market failures using a cost-effective approach.
+The potential role of the government is not to eliminate risk but rather to address market failures that lead to an inefficient balance between risk reduction and cost.
+A necessary but not sufficient argument for government regulation arises when regulation can generate benefits to society that are worth more than the costs that are incurred and can address the market failures using a cost-effective approach.
 To achieve those goals, the focus should not simply be on rigid technological standards but on flexible regulatory mechanisms that meet the performance goals.
+Even in cases in which intervention clears such hurdles, however, it still may fail because it is implemented by political institutions.